Tarfist/Formida-Project/docs/Begining.md

 ::: warning Regarding Pages
 Currently, All the pages you see within the sidebar are empty and do not head to anywhere.

-That is because these pages haven't been written, Thus they're going to be added once they have been finished.
+That is because this whole website is still in development, Not everything is final thus you have to wait.

 :::